Debabarta Chatterjee

-Debabarta Chatterjee (born 1911) was a botanist from India, whose primary scholarly focus was the endemic flora of India.
+Debabarta Chatterjee (1911–1960) was a botanist from India, whose primary scholarly focus was the endemic flora of India.

 Life

 Chatterjee was born in Hugli-Chuchura, India on 2 April 1911.
 He received his Master of Science (M.Sc.) from Presidency University, Kolkata (then called Presidency College) in 1937.
 He conducted his doctoral work at the University of Edinburgh while being mentored by Sir William Wright Smith and received his Ph.D. in 1939.
 His first professional posting was as a lecturer at Mandalay University (then called Mandalay College) in Burma.
 Following the invasion of Burma by Japan in 1942 he moved to become a lecturer at Cotton University (then called Cotton College, Guwahati) in Assam, India.
 In 1946 he became the botanist for India at the Royal Botanic Gardens, Kew.
 From 1949 to 1955 he served as systematic botanist at the Indian Agricultural Research Institute in Delhi.
 In 1954 he served as the Vice President of the International Botanical Congress in Paris.
 In 1955 he became the superintendent of the Acharya Jagadish Chandra Bose Indian Botanic Garden in Shibpur.
 On 24 September 1960 he was shot and killed by another member of the Botanic Garden's staff.